baraluga/silver-dollop/mcp/README.md

 Once configured, you can ask Claude questions like:

+**Billability Questions:**
 - "What's our team billability this week?"
 - "Who has the highest billable hours?"
 - "Show me John's billability for last month"

-- "Compare team performance across different time periods"
+**Availability Questions:**
+- "Who's most available for new work this week?"
+- "What's our team capacity utilization?"
+- "Show me planned vs actual hours for the team"

+**Project Questions:**
+- "Which projects are consuming the most time?"
+- "What's our time distribution across projects?"
+- "Show me project resource allocation"

 **Important**: Claude must provide specific date ranges.
 The server requires explicit `from` and `to` dates - it does not interpret relative dates like "this week" or "last month".
-The MCP client (Claude) handles date interpretation and passes exact dates to the tool.
+The MCP client (Claude) handles date interpretation and passes exact dates to the tools.

 ## Development